Featured Post

 • The Danger of NOT Becoming “Deep in History”

 As I sit retired before my fire.
-That’s how I ended my last post, and in sitting there, I became gradually convicted that I needed to write an addendum, I suppose a correction, for any misunderstandings that may have arisen from my personal witness to the danger of becoming too “deep in history” (if you Continue reading
+That’s how I ended my last post, and in sitting there, I became gradually convicted that I needed to write an addendum, I suppose a correction, for any misunderstandings that may have arisen from my personal witness to the danger of becoming too “deep in history” (if you haven’t, please read that last post before proceeding).
+I’m left wondering whether some of you may have been left speechless, transmogrified, through a misunderstanding of my intent.
+By declaring that I personally found a danger in becoming too deep in history, I did not mean… Continue reading

 The Danger of NOT Becoming “Deep in History”